stan754/IntuneGraph/docs/Reference/Private/Add-AzureStorageChunk.md

 Accept wildcard characters: False
 ```

-### -CollectionPath
+### -Id
-The path used for the request will be added behind the BaseUrl
+The Id of the block that has to be uploaded

 ```yaml
 Type: String